macrobiotus/ships_and_bugs/README.md

     * while doing so take care that matrix conflation is done using averages.
   * adjust `/Users/paul/Documents/CU_combined/Github/500_80_get_mixed_effect_model_results.R`
     * so that time stamp  to avoid overwriting in case of identical file names becomes something more meaningfule, sich as annalysis type
+  * redo Procrustes and Mantel tests with port-collapsed feature tables

 #### Potentially large changes
   * Accommodate different Rarefaction depths